Montecito Medical Acquires Medical Office Building in Phoenix Area

 About Montecito Medical

-Montecito Medical is one of the nation’s largest privately held companies specializing in healthcare-related real estate acquisitions and partnering with physicians and developers to fund development of medical real estate.
-The company also supports providers with a suite of AI-powered technology solutions that increase revenues, reduce costs and build physician wealth.
-Since 2006, Montecito has completed transactions involving more than $5 billion in medical real estate.
-Headquartered in Nashville, TN, the company was named for six consecutive years as a “key influencer in healthcare real estate” by GlobeSt.com and the editors of Real Estate Forum.
-For more information, please visit www.montecitomac.com.
+Montecito Medical is one of the nation’s largest privately held companies specializing in medical and veterinary real estate acquisitions and partnering with providers and developers to fund the development of new properties.
+The company also supports providers with a suite of AI-powered technology solutions that increase revenues, reduce costs, and build physician wealth.
+Since 2006, Montecito has completed more than $6.5 billion in medical and veterinary real estate transactions.
+Headquartered in Nashville, TN, the company has consistently been named as a "key influencer in healthcare real estate" by GlobeSt.com and the editors of Real Estate Forum.

 Go Back